danielrosehill/LLM-Workflow-Documentation/prompt-storage.md

 If you're managing your LLM workspace using flat files (say, Obsidian, VS Code) a common convention is to use `YAML` frontmatter to note parameter elements, including backlinks.

+## Prompt Snippets

+In addition to full prompts, you can also consider adding prompts snippets.